httpie/http-prompt/CONTRIBUTING.rst

 Code Review
 -----------

-Once you made changes and the tests pass, push your modified code to your GitHub account.
+Once you made changes and all the tests pass, push your modified code to your GitHub account.
 Submit a pull request (PR) on GitHub for me to review.
 If the patch is good, I'll merge it to the master branch and ship the new code in the next release.
-If the patch needs improvements, I'll give you feedback so you can modify accordingly and resubmit to the PR.
+If the patch needs improvements, I'll give you feedback so you can modify accordingly and resubmit it to the PR.

 .. _Flake8: http://flake8.pycqa.org/en/latest/index.html